logjxn/ISOx/README.md

 ## Features

 - **Config-driven distro support** - supported distros (mirrors, checksum filename, hash algorithm) are defined in `distros.json`, not hardcoded in the script, meaning adding a new distro is a data change, not a code change.
-- **Mirror speed checks** - sends a `HEAD` request to each configured mirror and times the response, then downloads from whichever responded fastest.
+- **Mirror speed checks** - Uses download sampling (2MB) to run a quick check on the fastest mirror throughput, then downloads from that.
 - **Streamed downloads** - files are downloaded in 8KB chunks (`requests` with `stream=True`) rather than loaded into memory all at once, so multi-GB ISOs don't blow up RAM usage.
 - **Checksum verification** - after downloading, the tool recomputes the file's hash (chunked, via `hashlib`) and compares it against the official hash published by the distro, using whichever algorithm that distro publishes (SHA256, SHA512, etc.).
 - **Algorithm-agnostic hashing** - uses `hashlib.new(algo)` rather than hardcoding a specific hash function, so the same code path supports SHA256, SHA512, or anything else `hashlib` supports, driven entirely by the JSON config.